 And who knows, with enough practice, maybe you can even master drawing with both hands.

-You might prefer pencils, but let’s try a pen this time!
+For example, you might prefer pencils, but let’s try a pen this time.

 Trying out different materials is always important, especially if you’re feeling bored with how your art is going or you’re just not feeling the fun at the moment.